jackie1santana/SantanaTechPortfolio/README.md

 This is a portfolio by Jackie Santana

-I designed this porfolio with art and vision.
+I designed this portfolio with art and vision.

 The technologies I used for most of my projects were: React, Vanilla Javascript, Paper.js, Howler.js & jQuery.